- 1 Introduction

 The choice of red color

 The sculptor comments that the dark red color of the sculpture suggests something bodily, earthly, and physical.
 While he was making this sculpture, he said he wanted to make a body in the sky.
 The viewer was pushed in a monochromatic stream of color.
 Compared to the flesh, the rich red monochrome allows the viewer to feel like they just dropped under the skin and are diving through flesh and blood.
 To Anish Kapoor, the language of engineering was turned into the language of the body.

 An unobtainable sculpture

 Kapoor’s most important focus was that the viewer could never have a complete view of the sculpture.
 The sculpture was embedded in the hall so that Marsyas cannot be viewed fully under any circumstances.
 The motto of Kapoor was to construct it so that the work must remain mysterious and never reveal the real plan.
 Only then can people see it as unobtainable.

 3 1/2 months of construction

 And that was what Kapoor wanted; that his work remains a secret to all.
-This project is Kapoor’s largest work to date.
+This project is Kapoor’s most massive work to date.
 Not only this, it may be Tate’s largest as well as the world’s largest work as well.
-Marsyas took eight weeks to build, and about 40 people to erect it during six weeks.
+Marsyas took eight weeks to build and about 40 people to erect it during six weeks.

 The sculpture is to be experienced in a series of discrete encounters, each time taking in a small part of the whole.
-As we piece together all the figments of what we see, an image builds in our mind.
-The interesting fact is everyone develops their version of Marsyas, and the real one remains a mystery with Anish Kapoor.
+As we piece together all the figments of what we see, an image builds in our minds.
+Interestingly, everyone develops their version of Marsyas, and the real one remains a mystery with Anish Kapoor.
 This keeps the purpose of the sculpture intact and makes the actual installation still a secret.